 3. Help her set realistic expectations for her State meet.

-Often gymnasts will set these big goals for their state meets that might not be within their reach just yet.
+Often gymnasts will set these big goals for their State and Provincial meets that might not be within their reach just yet.
 It's more realistic for a gymnast to say "I'll do my best" than "I'm going to win States."

 It's not that your gymnast can't and shouldn't have big goals.
-But if she's been barely making it onto the podium, then her goals should be more realistic when she gets to State than wanting to win the entire competition.
+But if she's been barely making it onto the podium, then her goals should be more realistic when she gets to that big meet than wanting to win the entire competition.

 On the flip side, it's ok to encourage your gymnast to dream a little if her expectations are really low.
 If she's imagining herself coming in last place or is feeling like she doesn't have the capability to place in the top ten when you know she's capable of that, then remind her that setting goals just outside her comfort zone is ok too.